weirongtian/Fintech-BootCamp-Homework/Homework_1_CaseStudy.md

 ### How did the idea for the company (or project) come about?

 The service was in preparation for "a long time", as Apple acquired startups, hired executives and filed patents related to payments.Apple partnered with American Express, MasterCard and Visa.
 Their joint project began in January 2013, though they had discussed Apple's potential involvement for years.
-Their joint solution was a system where single-use digital tokens would replace the transfer of personal information as people are anon with “token” system.
+Their joint solution was a system where single-use digital tokens would replace the transfer of personal information.It utilizes the EMV Payment Tokenisation Specification which will be illustrated in later sections.

 ### How is the company funded?
 How much funding have they received?

 Apple Inc is a public listed company.
 It is the first company whose market cap reached USD 1 trillion and 2 trillion.
 At the end of September, 2014, when Apple Pay service launch, its market map is around USD 613 billions.
-It utilizes the EMV Payment Tokenisation Specification which will be illustrated in later sections.

 ## Business Activities: